 An end table with drawers serves as an excellent tool for utilizing your hallway for storage without crowding or cluttering the space.
 Maybe you have a few items in your home that don’t seem to have a designated place.
 Whether it’s the family photo album collection or miscellaneous decorative notepads, an end table is a discreet place to store items while adding character to the hallway.

-We don’t often think of hallways when decorating our homes.
-This can leave hallway walls looking barren.
-If you have a few favorite art pieces, a family portrait, or photographs that you can expand and frame, adding this type of décor to your hallway walls will add style to your space.
-If you have a small sculpture or another form of 3-D art, you can place it on a small table in your hallway.
-This will make the area much more interesting.
+We don’t often think of hallways when decorating our homes, which can leave hallway walls looking barren.
+If you have a few favorite art pieces, a family portrait, or photographs that you can expand and frame, adding this type of decor to your hallway walls will add style to your space.
+If you have a small sculpture or another form of 3D art, you can place it on a small table in your hallway.
+This will make the area much more visually appealing.

 If you have the space, time, and resources to install shelving, consider making this upgrade to your hallways.
 You can add bookcase shelving that hugs the wall if you want to turn a piece of your hallway into a mini library.
 If you’d rather, you can install small individual shelves attached to the walls that can hold plants or art pieces.
 Shelving will add dimension to your hallway and give you a reason to stop and admire your space instead of just passing through.

 Though often overlooked, your hallways can become some of the most interesting rooms in your home.
 Make a few of these changes if you want to utilize your hallway space in creative ways.